ember-learn/guides-source/guides/v2.0.0/models/customizing-serializers.md

 the type name matches the name of the file where it is defined exactly.
-Also attribute and relationship names in the JSON API document should match the name an casing of the attribute and relationship properites on the Model.
+Also attribute and relationship names in the JSON API document should match the name an casing of the attribute and relationship properties on the Model.

 For Example: given this `post` model.